 - Try to go out in groups and plan what you will do on your dates.

 - Have boundaries set in place before the date.
 Decide how far you plan to go emotionally and physically.

 Is oral sex really sex?
 Can you get a disease from oral sex?

 Oral sex, stimulating the sex organs with the mouth and tongue to obtain sexual pleasure, IS sex.
 Although you cannot get pregnant from having oral sex, you can contract Syphilis, Gonorrhea, Genital Herpes, Chlamydia, HPV, and even HIV.
 Oral sex is an intimate act that bonds a couple both emotionally and physically.

 How effective are condoms?

-When it comes to STDs the effectiveness of condoms varies for each disease.
-When used consistently and correctly, a latex condom*:
+When it comes to Sexually transmitted infections (STIs) the effectiveness of condoms varies for each disease.
+When used consistently and correctly, a latex condom:

-- Condoms reduce (but do not eliminate) the risk of STDs such as Gonorrhea, Chlamydia, and Trichomoniasis.
+- reduces but does not eliminate the risk of STIs such as Gonorrhea, Chlamydia, and Trichomoniasis

-- To achieve the maximum effect, condoms must be used both consistently and correctly.
-Inconsistent use can lead to a sexually transmitted infection (STI), because infection can occur with a single act of sexual contact with an infected partner.
-The most reliable ways to avoid STDs, including human immunodeficiency virus (HIV), are to abstain from sexual activity, or to be in a long-term mutually monogamous relationship, such as marriage, with an uninfected partner.
+To achieve the maximum effect, condoms must be used both consistently and correctly.
+Inconsistent use can lead to an STI, because infection can occur with a single act of sexual contact with an infected partner.
+The most reliable ways to avoid STIs, including human immunodeficiency virus (HIV), are to abstain from sexual activity, or to be in a long-term mutually monogamous relationship, such as marriage, with an uninfected partner.
 Many infected people may not know they are infected, because they do not show symptoms.

 How can you contract an STD?